 As the Associate Dean of Libraries for Digital Strategies at the University of Oregon, Helen provides leadership in the planning, programming, budgeting, human resource development, and assessment for the Libraries’ technology services, digital scholarship services, and data services.
 Helen plays a critical campus leadership role in academic technology strategy, setting direction and supporting enterprise academic technologies and teaching excellence.
 She sets direction for academic technology strategy, provides educational technology support, LMS administration, learning space design and engineering services, classroom technology support, broadcast video and streaming production services, library technology services, and digital scholarship support.
 Together with Library and campus partners, her team actively engages with UO faculty, administrators, staff, and the broader professional and higher education community to explore, develop, deploy, and support new applications of technology for teaching, learning, and research; support a culture of open access, open science; and encourage the adoption of open educational resources.

 Prior to joining the University of Oregon Libraries, Helen worked at UO Information Services, Columbia University in the City of New York, UCLA, and California Polytechnic San Luis Obispo.
 She has managed help desk services, campus software site licensing, instructional labs, directed web strategy and development; and spearheaded the creation of the I2 faculty R&D lab and Learning Commons.

 Campus Service and Professional Development

-A founding member of the Teaching Academy Board, she also co-hosts the Provost’s Teaching Academy annual Summer Teaching Institute along with the Office of the Provost, the Science Literacy Program, and the Division of Undergraduate Studies.
+A founding member of the Teaching Academy and member of the board, she also co-hosts the Provost’s Teaching Academy annual Summer Teaching Institute along with the Office of the Provost, the Science Literacy Program, and the Division of Undergraduate Studies.
 Service to the University also includes the Faculty Advisory Committee, the Committee on Academic Infrastructure, the Student Success Advisory Council, IT Steering Committee, and strategic planning committees.
 Helen is a National Academies Education Fellow and continues to participate in strategic planning with the Mobile Science Institute.
 Helen chairs the newly formed Academic Technology Advisory Group.
 Partnering with the Office of the Provost and Academic Affairs, the Teaching Engagement Program, and Yamada Language Center, she also sponsored and co-hosted the Working Group for Active Teaching and Learning.